anda522/BaoYan/BaoYan面试问答.md

 Additionally, I believe that attending the summer camp at XXX University would provide me with a unique and valuable experience that would help me grow both academically and personally.（XXX夏令营给我一种独特有价值的体验，帮我在学术和个人上有成长）

-- 在某项目中的工作是什么

 - 自我介绍

 Hello teachers,

-It's my pleasure to participate in this summer camp.
-My name is Wang Yaqi, a **junior undergraduate student** majoring in Internet of Things at Zhengzhou University.
-During my three years of undergraduate study, I have built a solid foundation of professional knowledge and gained rich competition and research experience.
+I am very glad to participate in this summer camp.
+My name is Wang Yaqi.
+And I’m a **junior undergraduate student** majoring in Internet of Things at Zhengzhou University.
+During my three years of study, I’ve built a solid foundation and gained rich competition and research experience.

-In terms of **academic performance**, I have consistently ranked among the top in my major.
-In the first five semesters, my overall GPA was 3.77, ranking second out of 240 students, and I passed the English CET-6 and CET-4 exams.
+In terms of **academic performance**, my overall GPA was 3.78 in the first six semesters, ranking second out of 240 students.
+And I also passed the English CET-4 and CET-6 exams and received the National Inspiration Scholarship and other honors.
+And I’m operating my blog websites where I published 350 blogs with a total of 400,000 views.

-In terms of social practice, I served as the head of the ACM laboratory and the president of the Computer Academic Exchange Association, responsible for organizing club activities.
-These experiences greatly improved my organizational and coordination abilities.
+In terms of competition experience, I served as the vice captain of the ACM training team and the president of the Computer Academic Exchange Association.
+I have received multiple awards in ACM competitions.
+As a team leader, I led my team to win 3 gold medals in the Henan Provincial ACM Competition.
+And I have also achieved a silver medal in the ACM Regional Contest and the third prize in the Group Programming Ladder Tournament which greatly improved my programming skills.

-In terms of competitions, I have participated in many competitions and won multiple awards.
-In the ACM Provincial Competition, I won 3 gold medals and 2 silver medals, and I won a silver medal in the CCPC Guangzhou Station.
-I also won a third prize in the Group Programming Ladder Tournament and a first prize in the Blue Bridge Cup.
-I have also participated in the National College Internet of Things Design Competition and won the first prize in the finals.
-These competition experiences have greatly improved my coding logic and professional skills.
-I also have a habit of summarizing knowledge and writing blogs, and I have my own blog website, which greatly enhances my summarizing and writing abilities.

-In terms of research, I have received related basic research training and have great research potential.
-I entered the Hanwei Internet of Things Research Institute of Zhengzhou University to study and participated in a multi-scene flame and smoke recognition project based on YOLOv5 under the guidance of a supervisor, responsible for dataset preparation and model training.
-At the same time, I have independently learned machine learning algorithms such as SVM and have some understanding of deep learning.
+In terms of research, I entered the Hanwei Internet of Things Research Institute.
+Under the guidance of a supervisor, I participated in a multi-scene fire recognition project based on YOLOv5, responsible for dataset preparation and model training.
+I also have learned machine learning algorithms such as SVM and have some understanding of deep learning, accumulating rich practical experience and technical skills.

-I may have some shortcomings, but I believe that I have already possessed a solid core competence in my major and can undertake the research tasks.
-I believe that with a positive and serious attitude, I will achieve outstanding results in future research.
-Thank you all!
+Lastly, I believe that my solid foundation enables me to face various challenges.
+I will keep working hard and improve my overall skills for outstanding achievements in research.
+Thank you again for listening.

 - 介绍你的家乡